 “This will be important as many iwi own energy resources and infrastructure, as well as businesses that use process heat,” says Professor Walmsley.

-The Ahuora programme will get underway in October 2020.
+The Ahuora programme has received $12.5m in funding from the Ministry of Business, Innovation and Employment, and will get underway in October 2020.

 The proposal, Ahuora: Delivering sustainable industry through smart process heat decarbonisation, was co-developed by: